Ambyzhale/obcs/README.md

    This logs you to administrative priviladges like accepting applications, validating, generating and deleting of the users' data.
    ## User icon.
    This logs the user and gives them access to application, checking validation of their applications and downloading their soft copies as well as printing.

+## Demo
+  Below is a recording link of how to navigate through the app and how it functions;